Managing Your Business

 Access Account Management Tools

-Once you’ve signed up for a business credit card or LOC, most credit companies offer access to online tools to help manage your finances.
-It’s in the company’s best interest for you to be on top of your expenses because that ensures they get their money back.
+Once you’ve signed up for a business credit card or line of credit, most credit companies offer access to online tools to help manage your finances.
+It’s in the company’s best interest for you to be on top of your expenses and cash flow because that ensures they get their money back.

 Some credit companies also use their tools to provide reports and tracking, so you have the information at your fingertips without putting in the work.